antmicro/dl-in-iot-course/dl_in_iot_course/l02_quantization/README.md

     * in `optimize_model`, load the trained model, create a `tf.lite.TFLiteConverter` object from the model, convert it to the TFLite model without any optimizations and save results to the file under `self.modelpath` path.
     * in `prepare_model`, create a `tf.lite.Interpreter` for the model saved in `self.modelpath` path.
       I'd suggest setting a `num_threads` parameter here to the number of threads available in the CPU to significantly boost the inference process.
+      You can use e.g. `multiprocessing` module to collect number of available cores.
       Remember to allocate tensors (there is a method for it).
     * in `run_inference` method, invoke the model.
     * in `postprocess_outputs`, implement the method for getting the output tensor (check out `preprocess_input` method for hints on how to do it).